Maliksarmad01/Food-Restaurant-Website-using-HTML-CSS-And-JavaScript-With-Php/README.md

-# Food Website (Frontend) using HTML, CSS, JavaScript, and PHP
+# Food Website (Frontend) using HTML, CSS, JavaScript, and PHP as a Backend

 This is a Food Restaurant-based website designed using HTML, CSS, JavaScript, and PHP for backend processing, with PhpMyAdmin (XAMPP) used for database management.